On Undecided LP, Clustering and Active Learning: Introduction

 \paragraph*{Problem V: Covering points with monochromatic triangles.}

-Consider the situation where the input is a set of unlabeled points that can be covered by $k$ triangles.
+The input is a set of unlabeled points that can be covered by $k$ triangles.
 All the points covered by the same triangle, have the same label/color (i.e., red or blue).
-Furthermore, the given oracle, given a triangle and a color, returns either that (i) all the points covered by the triangle have the same color, or (ii) a point covered by the triangle is of the opposite color.
+The oracle, given a triangle and a color, returns either that (i) all the points covered by the triangle have the same color, or (ii) a point covered by the triangle is of the opposite color.

 \paragraph*{Problem VI: Terrain simplification.}